kuangzhou/kuangzhou.github.io/_pages/about.md

 # Openings

-【**NEW**】2025级硕士研究生还有1个统考招生名额（招生专业：数学、统计学），欢迎报考咨询

-- I have openings for undergraduate students and master students who want to conduct research related to statistics and machine learning,  please feel free to contact me if you are interested.
+- I have openings for students who want to conduct research related to statistical machine learning, causal machine learning and complex networks,  please feel free to contact me if you are interested.